 This is not a case of taking advantage of the situation.
 Optimizing your compensation is a personal injury attorney’s job.
 We ensure you receive the money you deserve based on a long list of things.
 Then, we will review your treatment, including surgeries, medicine, and ongoing therapy as well as any permanent medical assistance you might require.
 Our team wants to understand your condition, as it will help determine if we should be claiming more damages.
 We also want time to establish if the accident was your fault or due to someone else’s negligence.

 In Florida, the good news is we adhere to pure comparative negligence rules.
 That means even those 99% at fault, can still seek compensation.
 So, if you were speeding, but someone cut you off, you are not 100% at fault.
 How the scale works is if you are found to be 10% at fault, and we receive $100,000 in compensation you get $90,000.
 The insurance company keeps the rest.
 We’ll support your case to ensure you don’t see severe reductions if you are partially at fault.

 5. What If My Accident Occurs on a Poorly Maintained Road?

 A motorcycle accident due to a pothole could be a reason to seek compensation.
 However, road maintenance as a cause for a car accident is more difficult to prove.
-If there are road maintenance issues however, we will find out if the department received complaints but did not take action to make repairs.
+If there are road maintenance issues, however, we will find out if the department received complaints but did not take action to make repairs.

 What if There Was No Crash, But Another Vehicle Was Involved?

 When another vehicle causes an accident without contact, it is referred to as a phantom vehicle.
 If this is the case, we will review your insurance to see if your vehicle is covered for phantom vehicle accidents.
-If you need attorney personal injury in Tampa Bay, give the team at Growney, McKeown & Barber, P.A. a call at (727) 384-3800 or contact us online.
+If you need an attorney for personal injury representation in Tampa Bay, give the team at Growney, McKeown & Barber, P.A. a call at (727) 384-3800 or contact us online.